Christian Bethancourt Player Props: Rays vs. Marlins

-On Tuesday, Christian Bethancourt (.148 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+On Wednesday, Christian Bethancourt (.120 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 12:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Orioles.
+In his previous game he had a hitless performance (0-for-2) against the Marlins.

 Christian Bethancourt Game Info & Props vs. the Marlins